layilin/SP23-33852/_annotations/book4.md

 159.625 rapine.
 The act or practice of seizing and taking away by force the property of others.

 159.626 chicane.
-A subterfuge, petty trick, quibble.
+A subterfuge, petty trick, or quibble.

 159.627 Themis.
 Greek goddess of law and justice.

 159.629 mild laws...tyrannic sway!
 Grainger is referring to the *Code noir*, a royal edict issued by Louis XIV in 1685.
 The *Code noir* contained sixty articles regulating the treatment of the enslaved in the French Caribbean.
 Although Grainger praises it as protecting the enslaved from abuse, other eighteenth-century observers condemned it as proving the inhumanity of the institution of slavery, since it still allowed masters to inflict harsh punishments on the enslaved and treat them as property.

 159.630 Albion.
 A name of ancient Celtic origin for Britain or England.
-The term may also derive from the Latin word for white (albus) and refer to the white cliffs of Dover.
+The term may also derive from the Latin word for white (*albus*) and refer to the white cliffs of Dover.

 [plant] 159.613n narcissus.
 The genus *Narcissus* contains several species of plants with yellow flowers, including the daffodil.
 It is native to Europe, the Mediterranean, and Africa.

 159.613n diuretic.
 A substance that promotes the excretion of urine.

 [place] 160.635 Thames.
 The Thames river.
-Compare the last fifty lines of the poem to the end of Alexander Pope's *Windsor Forest* (1713), a poem that celebrates Britain's history and culminates with the triumphal image of the Thames spreading across the world, carrying peace and liberty with it.
+Compare the last fifty lines of the poem to the end of Alexander Pope's *Windsor Forest* (1713), a poem that celebrates Britain's history and culminates with the triumphal image of the Thames, symbolizing British commerce, spreading across the world, carrying peace and liberty with it.

 [place] 160.638 Plata.
 Rio de la Plata is an estuary formed by the confluence of the Uruguay and the Paraná rivers in South America.